Formatting PyTest output for Azure Pipelines UI

 Just run pytest with this plugin and see your test results in the Azure Pipelines UI!

-- Uploads test results automatically, no need for a seperate test results upload command
+Uploads test results automatically, no need for a separate test results upload command

 $ pip install pytest-azurepipelines

 This plugin requires no configuration.

 Here is an example of installing the plugin and running the tests.

 - script: | python -m pip install --upgrade pip pip install pytest pytest-azurepipelines pip install -e . displayName:

 'Install dependencies'- script: | python -m pytest tests/ displayName: 'pytest'

 If you want to change the Azure Pipelines “Test Run Title”, you can provide the –test-run-title flag with the run title.

 - script: | pip install pytest pytest-azurepipelines pytest tests/ --test-run-title="Windows Test"

 If you have long docstrings in your functions and want them to be shortened, you can use the –napoleon-docstrings flag: